obvonage/deved-platform/content/blog/en/how-to-send-and-receive-sms-messages-with-node-js-and-express-dr.md

 ## Send an SMS Message With the Messages API

 You may already be familiar with the Vonage [SMS API](https://developer.vonage.com/messaging/sms/overview), but one of our newer APIs can also send text messages—the [Vonage Messages API](https://developer.vonage.com/messages/overview).
 It is a multi-channel API that can send a message via different channels, such as SMS, Facebook Messenger, Viber, and WhatsApp.
-The API is in Beta right now, so we need to install the beta version of the Vonage Node.js SDK.
+We need to install the Vonage Node.js SDK.

 ```
-npm install @vonage/server-sdk@beta
+npm install @vonage/server-sdk
 ```

 While Vonage has two different APIs capable of sending and receiving SMS, you can only use one at a time because it will change the format of the webhooks you receive.